Robby Anderson Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 - So far this season, 18.7% of the 530 passes thrown by his team have gone Anderson's way.

-- Anderson (seven red zone targets) has been the recipient of 14.9% of his team's 47 red zone pass attempts.
+- With seven targets in the red zone this season, Anderson has been on the receiving end of 14.9% of his team's 47 red zone pass attempts.

 - The Panthers have run 56.8% passing plays and 43.2% rushing plays this season.
 They rank 26th in the NFL in scoring.